zurgeg/linux_rocksmith/index.md

 # Prerequisites

-Don't install or copy Rocksmith from an NTFS drive.
+Don't install or copy Rocksmith from/to an NTFS drive.
 It will not start.
 (I think that's because of permissions, but I'm not sure.)

 If you use Proton-GE, install scripts sometimes don't run.
 Make sure you use normal Proton the first time.